AmirahAdnan/Artificial-Intelligence-Project/README.md

-## E   TRAINING THE FACE ATTANDANCE DETECTION
+## 5.0   TRAINING THE FACE ATTANDANCE DETECTION

 We are now ready to train our face attandance detector using Keras, TensorFlow, and Deep Learning.